Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 with the security group.
 etc.

+#### User level operation and tooling

+* The Eucalyptus Console configuration settings are stored in the console.ini file.
+For Centos and RHEL installations from packages, this file is located in /etc/eucalyptus-console/console.ini.

+You should always start (or restart) the console when you make changes to the console configuration.
+You can start the console using the following command: service eucalyptus-console start
+You can restart the console using the following command: service eucalyptus-console restart

+* Show a few typical use cases for the feature end-to-end

 ## Debugging through log messages

 * When installed from packages, User Console log is written in /var/log/messages